svengerhardt/modktx/docs/chat.md

 ## Overview

 This module defines a unified interface for working with Large Language Model (LLM) backends.
-It abstracts the differences between providers such as OpenAI and Ollama, offering a consistent API for interacting with LLMs.
+It abstracts differences between providers like OpenAI and Ollama, and offers a consistent, high-level API for LLM interaction.

 There are three main components: